Hatching Brine Shrimp Eggs

 METHOD- STUDENT ACTIVITY:

-- Measure and cut a piece of transparency film into 2.5 cm lengths; measuring the same size as the tape.
+- Measure and cut a 2.5 cm long piece of transparency film to match the dimensions of the tape.

 - Place the remaining eggs on the brush back into the container.

 - Using a microscope, inspect the eggs in your petri dish and conduct an initial egg count.
-Record the number in the tables below as the ‘initial number of eggs’.
+Record the results in Table 1.

-- Gently pour 30 mL of salt solution into the petri dish and replace the lid on the petri dish.
-Label lid with your names.
+- Gently pour 30 mL of salt solution into the petri dish and replace the lid.

 - Once you have set up your Brine Shrimp housing, make a list of conditions you believe might influence the hatching of Brine Shrimp eggs.
 Briefly describe how and why you believe these factors will influence egg hatching.

-- Examine under the microscope and count the number of eggs hatched during the 24-hour period.
+- Examine them under the microscope and count the number of eggs hatched during the 24-hour period.

-- Where possible, try and collect new hatchlings at the same time of day.
+- Repeat step 2 every day for 4 days and record the figures of hatched eggs in Table 1.
+Where possible, try and collect new hatchlings at the same time of day.

 OBSERVATION AND RESULTS

 Results will vary depending on the experiment that is being conducted and the environmental conditions the eggs are subjected to.
-The number of eggs hatched is the main source of results data that students will use to prove or disprove their hypotheses.
-Below are two data table examples that are based on a batch of 46 eggs hatched in a standard 3.5% salt solution at 25°C with a pH of 7.
+The number of eggs hatched is the main evidence that students will use to prove or disprove their hypotheses.
+Below is an example result of a batch of 46 eggs hatched in a standard 3.5% salt solution at 25°C with a pH of 7.

 EXTENSION EXERCISE:To further explore Brine Shrimp anatomy, you may like to guide students through an exercise in telling a male Shrimp apart from a female Shrimp.
 One main difference between the two, is that male Brine Shrimp possess whiskers under their chins; while females do not.
 Males Shrimps can be observed fighting over a female.
 When fighting, the two male Shrimp can be seen locked together.
 However, if you see a male and a female Brine Shrimp locked together, they are most likely mating.
 Another way to identify females Brine Shrimp is to look for a pouch.
 Female Brine Shrimp develop a pouch during pregnancy.
 Interestingly, female Brine Shrimp can fertilize their own eggs via a process known as parthenogenesis.